kpal81xd/docs.krunker.io/docs/files/cameras.md

 ## Introduction

 By default Krunker adds a camera object to your scene.
 Cameras are responsible for rendering the 3D world.
-The camera behaviour and position determines the type of game youll make; Top Down, First Person, 3rd Person or Static
+The camera behaviour and position determines the type of game you'll make; Top Down, First Person, 3rd Person or Static.

 ## Updating Cameras